CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

 ### Dataset Splitting and Validation

-Datasets were divided into training and validation sets using a delta value of 0.1.
+Datasets were divided into training and validation sets using a delta value of mostly 0.1 we take into account the numbers given in the supplementary part of the article.
 This guaranteed that no more than 10% of the training data was used for validation.
 Splitting decisions were based on the classifier's difficulty requirements.
 Only cases with Θ(x,y)<0.5 were included in the validation set.
 This increased the likelihood of including harder cases, which aligned with the LRW-hard technique's aims.

 ## **3.2 Running the Code**